Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

     * In the `apache` services section
         * `- /opt/data/apache/html:/var/www/html`

-* Review the your `docker-compose.local.yml` file for custom edits made and copy them to the `docker-compose.staging.yml` file as needed, this can include changes to Fedora Gsearch Transforms, Fedora hash size and more.
+* Review the your `docker-compose.local.yml` file for custom edits made and copy them to the `docker-compose.staging.yml` file as needed, this can include changes to Fedora GSearch Transforms, Fedora hash size and more.

 ### SSL Certificates